Inference acceleration of T5 for large batch size / long sequence length / > large models¶

 - we first need to wrap it in a

-model to add the final layer so it's output provide scores for each vocabulary token and can be directly used by theHugging Face
+Pytorchmodel to add the final layer so it's output provide scores for each vocabulary token and can be directly used by theHugging Facedecodingalgorithm - then, we need to manipulate the

-graph to add support ofKey
+Onnxgraph to add support ofKey/Valuecache

-The second point is the key ingredient of the observed acceleration of Onnx
+The second point is the key ingredient of the observed acceleration of Onnx vs Hugging Face inference.

 Wrapper to include some post-processing on the decoder output¶